Our 5 Favorite Ways to Fly to the Maldives Using Points and Miles

 Using credit card points like Chase Ultimate Rewards to book flights is one of the simplest ways to book travel using points, and it's one of our favorites.
 Considering using airline miles will always incur some cash fees, this is the only way to do it for completely free – plus you'll earn airline miles on your flight, too.

-If you've got the Chase Sapphire Preferred Card, you could book those same flights for just 47,700 points through the Chase Ultimate Rewards travel portal.
-It's even cheaper with the Chase Sapphire Reserve: You could book for 39,800 points total!
+If you've got the *chase sapphire preferred*, you could book those same flights for 70,700 points through Chase Travel℠.
+It's even cheaper with the *chase sapphire reserve*: You could book for just 58,900 points total!

 Read our guide to booking flights through the Chase Travel Portal!

-How to Earn the Points You Need: You can use other credit card points to book flight deals, like this but Chase should be your go-to here.
+How to Do It: You can use other credit card points to book flight deals, like this but Chase should be your go-to here.

-And with the Chase Sapphire Reserve, every point is worth more at 1.5 cents apiece.
-But that card only offers a 60,000-point sign-up bonus after spending $4,000 after three months.
+And with the *chase sapphire reserve*, every point is worth more at 1.5 cents apiece.
+That card also offers a 60,000-point sign-up bonus after spending $4,000 after three months.
 That's $900 toward your flights to the Maldives.

 Fly Qatar Airways Economy with AA Miles